-This course focuses on the application of inferential statistical models used in engineering component and system design.
-Topics include probability distributions, regression and curve fitting, estimation of central tendencies, dispersions, confidence intervals, sampling distribution, hypotheses testing and design of experiments.
-Consideration is given to how data is collected, what type of data is collected, how often it is collected and what can be inferred about engineering designs based upon statistical analysis of the data.
+This course focuses on the fundamental concepts of probability and the application of inferential statistical models used in analysis of engineering data.
+Topics include sampling, descriptive statistics, probability distributions, confidence intervals, hypotheses testing, regression and curve fitting, design of experiments, and use of statistical software.
+Consideration is given to practical issues in data collection, presentation, and analysis, as well as drawing conclusions based on data.
 Prerequisite: MATH 231 or permission of instructor.
 3 Lecture Hours.